openimis/openimis_docs/web_app_vb_user_manual.rst

     -  ``distribution Period``

       Distribution periods may be entered for general care (``Hospitals`` and ``Non-hospitals``), or for hospital care (``Hospitals``) only and/or for non-hospital care (``Non-Hospitals``) only.
 Select from the list (**NONE, Monthly, Quarterly, Yearly**), the period that is to be used for calculation of the actual value of relative prices for the insurance product; by clicking on the arrow on the right.
 The default value is ‘\ **NONE**\ ’ which means that relative prices are not calculated for general health care or for hospital care or non-hospital care within the insurance product.
-By selecting **Monthly, Quarterly** or **Yearly** will cause a pop-up (:ref:`image14`) with the relative periods (1 period for yearly, 4 for quarterly, 12 for monthly).
+By selecting **Monthly, Quarterly** or **Yearly** will cause a pop-up (:ref:`Image 14<image14>`) with the relative periods (1 period for yearly, 4 for quarterly, 12 for monthly).
 Percentages should be entered to indicate the distribution over the periods as per the product description.
 Enter to each field an appropriate percentage of paid contributions for policies of the insurance product allocated proportionally to corresponding calendar period.
 It means, for example, that in case of the distribution **Monthly** we put in each slot percentage of paid contributions of the insurance product that are allocated to the corresponding month and that is to be used for calculation of relative prices.

       It is not required to enter a value in each period, zero values are accepted.
 Once all the percentage values have been entered, click on the button OK to submit the values to the respective grid.
 Clicking on the button ``Cancel`` will cancel the action closing the popup and cancelling the change in the distribution.